 Cambridge’s long history as a center for astronomy and cosmology includes Isaac Newton’s discovery of the law of gravitation and, in modern times, the discovery of pulsars and crucial contributions to the development of the Big Bang model of the Universe.
 The Kavli Institute is helping to continue this work by creating a single site at which the University’s cosmologists and astrophysicists from different academic departments can share knowledge and work together on major projects.
 In particular, KICC brings together scientists from the University’s Institute of Astronomy, the Cavendish Laboratory (the Department of Physics) and the Department of Applied Mathematics and Theoretical Physics.

 The Institute started operations in 2008, thanks to an endowment from the Kavli Foundation, and now has about 50 researchers working on the following themes:

 - Cosmic Microwave Background and the Early Universe

 - Formation and Evolution of Galaxies and Supermassive Black Holes

-The Institute has about 50 researchers working on various research themes.
-The institute offers these scientists the benefit of close interaction as well as advanced technology, including giant telescopes and space satellites.
-Meanwhile, the Institute’s fellowship program host promising scholars from around the globe for stays of up to five years.
+The institute offers these scientists the benefit of close interaction as well as advanced technologies, including access to giant telescopes and space satellites.
+Meanwhile, the Institute’s fellowships program host promising scholars from around the globe for stays of up to five years.
 They are free to pursue their own independent research as well as taking part in the world-class flagship projects led by distinguished Cambridge scientists.